AMID Logo E-BAY Logo

 Shipping from the USA to UGANDA: Require a Certificate of Conformity for products regulated under the Uganda Pre-Export Verification of Conformity to Standards Programme (PVoC).

-All shippers that ship household goods/personal effects to the UK must read and follow these instructions
+All shippers that ship household goods/personal effects to the U.K. must read and follow these instructions.

 You may also want to check for updates from Intertek.com